jlison/express-sse/README.md

-# 🚅 Express SSE Application
+# Express SSE Application

-A TypeScript-based Express server application that implements Server-Sent Events (SSE) to notify connected clients in real-time.
+A TypeScript-based Express server application that implements Server-Sent Events (SSE) to monitor file changes in a local directory and notify connected clients in real-time.

 ## Features

 - TypeScript implementation with strict type checking
 - Express.js server with SSE endpoint
+- File system monitoring using Node.js fs.watch API
 - Path aliases for improved import organization
 - Development environment with Bun hot reloading
 - Production deployment with PM2